DFHack modding guide¶

 check once a tick.
 Be careful not to do this gratuitously, though, since

-running that often can slow down the game!
+running callbacks too often can slow down the game!

 eventful, on the other hand, is much more performance-friendly since it will